 If you struggle with your cat clawing at your furniture I might be able to help!
 I am going to share some tips on how to stop cats from scratching furniture!
 Cats scratching your furniture isn’t out of a destructive behavior, it is a natural instinct for cats.
-They scratch to keep their claws sharp and they mark their territory for any other cats or animals.
+They scratch to keep their claws sharp, they mark their territory for any other cats or animals, and it could be a sign of cat anxiety.
 They don’t always mean to tear up your furniture, they purely do it out of natural instinct.

 Cats also scratch for exercise, just to stretch out, etc. I know all of these natural instincts don’t make you feel any better about having the legs of your couch shredded, so I am going to try and help you to get your cat to stop scratching on your beloved furniture.
 Check out these options below and see if any of them might work for you and your household on how to tackle that relentless clawing and scratching!